jonathansharman/najan/src/relative-clauses.md

 the good dog
 </gloss>

-Here, the adverbial clause {nʊ tir} helps define the entity the speaker is referring to: one belonging to the set of excellent dogs.
+Here, the relative clause {nʊ tir} helps define the entity the speaker is referring to: one belonging to the set of excellent dogs.
 Perhaps there are also some not so good dogs under consideration.
 The use of the restrictive clause rules these dogs out as referents of this noun phrase.